 - Single electron box and single electron transistor (Coulomb diamonds)

 - Quantum dots (fabrication, “artificial atoms”)

 Chapter 9: Magnetism and magnetotransport in 2-dimensional structures

 - Introduction and background

 - Kondo effect

 The first excercise class will take place on Friday, 13.
 November at 10:15.
 This will serve as a discussion forum of the first exercise sheet/paper that will be posted latest by Monday, 9.
-November in KVV.
+November.

 The exercises will comprise the discussion of recent literature related to the concepts explained in the lecture.
-A link to the papers will be provided upon request (write an email to Katharina Franke).
-The discussion will take place Fridays 10:15-11 am online via webex (same link as for the lecture).
+The link to the papers will be the same as for the videos, etc. The discussion will take place Fridays 10:15-11 am online via webex (same link as for the lecture).